edcres/rate-cats/README.md

 # rate-cats

-Android App to rate pictures and gifs of cats
+Android App to rate pictures and gifs of cats.
-The purpose of this app is mainly to showcase how to receive and send different request queries to an API using retrofit
+The purpose of this app is mainly to showcase how to receive and send different request queries to an API using retrofit.

 ---